cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### Decode {#decoding255}

-All elements are encoded as a bytestring of length exactly 32 bytes each.
+All elements are encoded as as a 32-byte strings.
 Decoding proceeds as follows:

 1. First, interpret the string as an integer s in little-endian representation.
 If the length of the string is not 32 bytes, or if